There are some important questions every candidate must ask themselves — and answer honestly — before they decide to run for office.

 If you’re afraid of being labeled as a mean person or a nasty campainger by a bunch of talking heads in the community if you go negative, and therefore won’t do it, then you’re not serious about winning.

-And if you’re not serious about winning because you’re not going to go the distance in your campaign, then you should do yourself and your family a huge favor and don’t run.
+And if you’re not serious about winning because you’re not going to go the distance in your campaign, then you should do yourself and your family and the people you’re going to hit up for money a huge favor: Don’t Run!

 It’s no fun to lose an election.